Table of Contents

 IRC Section 45L currently provides a $2,000 tax credit (per unit).
 This credit is provided for homes and apartments that meet certain energy efficient design criteria.
 The tax credit was set to expire at the end of this year.
 However, the IRA extended the deadline to include homes sold or placed into service through December 2032.
 It also increases the tax credit to $2,500 in 2023.

-Additionally it ramps up the value of the credit to $5,000 per unit for both single family and multifamily homes.
+It ramps up the value of the credit to $5,000 per unit for both single family and multifamily homes.
 In order to be eligible for the full $5,000 tax credit, properties must be certified as “Zero Net Energy Ready” units.
-Therefore, this tax credit is especially valuable to multifamily owners pursuing new development or heavy value-add strategies.
+This tax credit is especially valuable to multifamily owners pursuing new development or heavy value add strategies.
 Especially those that entail LEED certification and/or Passive House designation.

 The Inflation Reduction Act has